GENI-NSF/geni-tools/README-omni.txt

 Note that !DeleteSlice is not supported by all control frameworks: some just let slices expire.

+==== listslices ====
+List slices registered under the given username at the configured slice authority.
+Alias for `listmyslices`.

 ==== listmyslices ====
-List slices registered under the given username.
+List slices registered under the given username at the configured slice authority.
 Not supported by all frameworks.

-Format: `omni.py listmyslices <username>`
+Format: `omni.py listmyslices [optional: username]`

 Sample Usage: `omni.py listmyslices jdoe`

+With no `username` supplied, it will look up slices registered to you (the user whose certificate is supplied).

 ==== listmykeys ====
 Provides a list of SSH public keys registered at the configured